Leo Dos Reis: Youth

+Girona B

+In summer 2023, Dos Reis joined Girona B in the Tercera Federación.

 Style of play

 Dos Reis is a physical striker who is also noted for his technique.
 His main characteristics are his hold-up play, first touch and finishing.

 Personal life

 Dos Reis was born in Barcelona, Spain, to Brazilian father Marcelo Dos Reis Soares, a professional futsal player who moved to Spain in 1995.
 He holds both Spanish and Brazilian citizenships.